lilygostovic/persevere/README.md

 # Persevere Website

-This project was created using TypeScript and React as a Freelance project for Persevere.
+This project was created using TypeScript and React as a freelance project for Persevere.

 ## About Persevere